Blog

 • Introduce appropriate progressions.
 Good coaches build bridges to address your particular weaknesses en route to a skill.
 For example, many students struggle with in-air inversions.
 Rather than have them repeatedly heave themselves backwards in hopes that they’ll get it eventually, we look at the kinetic chain for inversions (legs to 90, pelvic tuck, push).
 Where are they weak?
 What needs to be addressed?
 There’s an exercise or progression for that.

 • Correct.
 We boss you around!
 We also determine what corrections you’re ready to hear and apply.
 If I gave you all the corrections I had for you at once, you’d keel over dead.
 Seriously.
-There’s an unfolding of correction – from biggies (safety, general movement pattern, technique basics) to teenies (point your toes, dammit!).
+There’s an unfolding of correction – from biggies (safety, general movement pattern, technique basics) to teenies (engage your feet, dammit!).
 A good coach knows when you need to hear them.

 • Educate.
 We teach you the cool moves!
 And how they work and why.